 - Coping with Blindness in Life's Challenges

-- Engaging Conversations Using Oversized Illustrations; incorporating the illustrations demonstrates some of the ways we need to position ourselves, such as on an escalator.
+- Engaging Conversations Using Oversized Illustrations; incorporating the illustrations demonstrates some ways we need to position ourselves, such as on an escalator.
 Students want to know how to perform my basic daily living tasks.
 The illustrations also opens up the conversation about literacy, and the importance of reading and writing.
 Students are surprised that I write books.
 How do I use a computer?
 How You Can Publish Your Book?)

-Working with a Guide Dog:
+-Working with a Guide Dog: